chhabrapiyush/calcualtorApp/README.md

 # calcualtorApp

+While [Developer's Name] shows potential as a mobile developer, he should focus on developing a stronger sense of ownership over his assigned modules.
+Greater accountability in overseeing a module’s end-to-end development will enhance his contributions.
+Additionally, he can improve by engaging more proactively in both product and technical grooming sessions, ensuring a better understanding of requirements and technical details early on.
+Finally, a more diligent approach to merge request (MR) reviews, with thorough attention to code quality and alignment with project goals, will help improve the overall output and efficiency of the team.

 While [Developer's Name] consistently delivers strong results, there are opportunities for growth in thorough tech grooming.
 There have been instances where API contracts and expectations were revised post-delivery, which could have been addressed earlier with more detailed technical grooming sessions.
 By investing additional time in the planning phase—ensuring all technical aspects are thoroughly vetted and potential issues surfaced—[Developer's Name] can help prevent rework and maintain alignment across teams.
 Strengthening this aspect will further enhance product quality and reduce delays, allowing smoother project execution.